TheusMartins/PokemonSwiftUI/README.md

 ### 🎨 CoreDesignSystem

-Responsible for UI consistency and reuse across the app.

-Includes:
+All visual components and UI templates in the project include SwiftUI previews for both Light and Dark modes.

+This applies to:
-- Reusable SwiftUI components
+- Reusable components
-- Layout tokens for spacing, radius, and sizes
+- Larger UI templates
-- Feedback components such as loading views, error screens, and toasts
+- Feedback elements such as loading, error, and empty states
-- UI templates for larger composition blocks

-UI Disclaimer:
-The UI was implemented by a logic-first iOS engineer.
-Visual polish was not the main goal.
-Some inspiration was taken from Pokémon Database, but the focus is architecture and behavior rather than design fidelity.
+Each preview explicitly renders both color schemes.
+This was done intentionally to simulate a real onboarding experience in a production project.

+The goal is to allow a newcomer to:
+- Visually explore components without running the app
+- Understand layout, spacing, and behavior in isolation
+- Quickly validate Light and Dark mode behavior
+- Experiment safely without touching feature code

+This approach significantly reduces cognitive load during onboarding and encourages experimentation directly from Xcode previews, which is especially valuable in modular projects with shared design systems.

 ### 🌐 CoreNetworking